AI Agent 12 min read

 Key Takeaways

-An AI Scraper is a software tool that uses artificial intelligence, such as machine learning and natural language processing, to autonomously extract structured and unstructured data from websites.
-It can adapt to website changes and identify relevant information with high accuracy, often achieving over 90% data extraction success rates compared to traditional rule-based scrapers.
+An AI Scraper is a software tool that uses artificial intelligence, such as machine learning and natural language processing, to extract structured and unstructured data from websites.
+It can be more resilient than a rigid, rule-based scraper, but results still depend on the site, the task, and the validation process.

 What are AI Scrapers and how do they work for agent search data?